 Reading strategies is a reading and study skills course that is aimed at improving the verbal skills of students who are reading below college level.
-It provides students with practical applications or reading techniques with their own textbooks as well as encouraging wide reading, with corresponding writing assignments, of materials of a student's choice.
-Reading Strategies is offered only with permission of the instructor.
-Students enrolled in English 100 must complete the course before enrolling in English 101.
+It provides students with practical applications or reading techniques with their own textbooks as well as encouraging wide reading, with corresponding writing assignments, of materials of student choice.
+Enrollment in Reading Strategies is with permission of the nstructor.
+Students enrolled in English 100 must complete the course refore enrolling in English 101.
 Offered every fall.

-ENG 101 Basic Writing (Composition I) (3 credits)
+CNG 101 Basic Writing (Composition I) (3 credits)

-This course concentrates on basic reading and writing skills: reading for general ideas and specific support; writing properly developed short essays.
-Clear expression, appropriate support and structure, and correct mechanics are stressed.
+This course concentrates on basic reading and writing skills; reading or general ideas and specific support; writing properly developed short ssays.
+Clear expression, appropriate support and structure, and correct nechanics are stressed.
 Introduction to the library for research and use of word processing for drafting and revision of essays are also covered.
-Class size is limited; conferences on paper and, when necessary tutoring through the Learning Center are required.
-The final examination in English 101 is the Basic Writing Competency Test.
-The student must pass this test to receive credit for the course.
-Prerequisite: None.
+Class size is limited; conferences on papers and, when necessary, utoring through the Learning Center are required.
+The final examination n English 101 is the Basic Writing Competency Examination.
+Students nust pass this test to receive credit for the course.
+Offered as needed.